-As discussed in Note 6 to the financial statements, the Rhode Island Industrial-Recreational Building Authority has a net deficit as of June 30, 2019 relating to the insured commitments payable for a bond issued by the Rhode Island Industrial Facilities Corporation on behalf of a private-sector entity that is in default on its payments to the bondholder.
-As the insured of the bond, the Rhode Island Industrial-Recreational Building Authority is responsible for making the debt payments.
+As discussed in Note 6 to the financial statements, the Rhode Island Industrial-Recreational Building Authority has a net position deficit as of June 30, 2020 relating to the insured commitments payable for a bond issued by the Rhode Island Industrial Facilities Corporation on behalf of a private-sector entity that is in default on its payments to the bondholder.
+As the insurer of the bond, the Rhode Island Industrial-Recreational Building Authority is responsible for making the debt payments.
 These payments will be made by first exhausting the Authority's available financial resources.
-The Rhode Island Industrial-Recreational Building Authority must then request appropriations of the Rhode Island General Assembly for any loss in excess of the insured amount.
-The Rhode Island Industrial-Recreational Building Authority has estimated the insured commitments payable to be \$3,397,355 as of June 30, 2019.
+The Rhode Island Industrial-Recreational Building Authority must then request appropriations of the Rhode Island General Assembly for any loss in excess of the Authority's resources.
+The Rhode Island Industrial-Recreational Building Authority has estimated the insured commitments payable to be \$2,930,045 as of June 30, 2020.
 Our opinion is not modified with respect to this matter.